Trust account framework

 Security of payment in the building and construction industry is a priority for the Queensland Government.
 A review of Project Bank Accounts (PBA) by the independent Building Industry Fairness Reforms Implementation and Evaluation Panel recommended a simplified model.

-It has been simplified by reducing the number of trust account from three trust accounts (general trust account, retention trust account and disputed funds trust account) to:
+The model was simplified by reducing the number of trust account from three trust accounts (general trust account, retention trust account and disputed funds trust account) to:

 - One project trust account to be established for each eligible contract